gauravmahlawat/cmt/content/wide-text-generator.md

 # Wide Text Generator Online

-A simple to use online vaporwave text generator tool that widens and spaces out your text with convert my text tool.
+A simple to use online vaporwave text generator tool that widens and spaces out your text with Case Convertors tool.
 It basically converts your normal text into a vaporwave font, you will see that it is also referred to as an aesthetic font.
 Essentially you will have your standard font widened via this wide text generator.